hurrecon-model/HurreconPython/README.md

 time - minutes
 ```

-Results for a given set of model runs are stored on a single directory (hur_dir)
+The user specifies a directory (hur_dir) for a given set of model runs.
+Input
-with the following subdirectories:
+and output files are stored on the following subdirectories of this directory:

 ```{r}
 hur_dir/gis